Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida State Stats and Trends

-- The Seminoles have been underdogs by 10 points or more once this season and covered the spread.
+- The Seminoles covered the spread in their only game when underdogs by 10 points or more.

-- Florida State's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Florida State's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- Florida State is 3-3 against the spread and 3-3 overall in games when it records more than 14.6 points.
+- When Florida State puts up more than 14.6 points, it is 3-3 against the spread and 3-3 overall.

-- When Florida State totals over 337.6 yards, the team is 3-2 against the spread and 3-2 overall.
+- Florida State is 3-2 against the spread and 3-2 overall when the team amasses over 337.6 yards.

 - This year the Seminoles have turned the ball over 14 times, five more than the Tigers' takeaways (9).